kylehounslow/sql/docs/user/ppl/functions/conversion.rst

 Format types:

-a) "binary" Converts a number to a binary value.
+1. "binary" Converts a number to a binary value.
-b) "hex" Converts the number to a hexadecimal value.
+2. "hex" Converts the number to a hexadecimal value.
-c) "commas" Formats the number with commas.
+3. "commas" Formats the number with commas.
 If the number includes a decimal, the function rounds the number to nearest two decimal places.
-d) "duration" Converts the value in seconds to the readable time format HH:MM:SS.
+4. "duration" Converts the value in seconds to the readable time format HH:MM:SS.
-e) "duration_millis" Converts the value in milliseconds to the readable time format HH:MM:SS.
+5. "duration_millis" Converts the value in milliseconds to the readable time format HH:MM:SS.

 The format argument is optional and is only used when the value argument is a number.
 The tostring function supports the following formats.